Free Peru

 Free Peru (Perú Libre), officially the Free Peru National Political Party (Partido Político Nacional Perú Libre), is a Marxist political party in Peru.
-Founded in 2008 as the Free Peru Political Regional Movement, the party was officially constituted as a national organization in February 2012 by the name of Libertarian Peru.
+Founded in 2008 as the Free Peru Political Regional Movement, the party was officially constituted as a national organization in February 2012 under the name Libertarian Peru.
 It was registered as a political party in January 2016 and adopted its current name, Free Peru, in January 2019.
 Its presidential candidate Pedro Castillo won the 2021 Peruvian general election against Popular Force nominee Keiko Fujimori.
 Free Peru has the third most seats in the Congress of Peru, with 11 out of 130 total representatives; however, its opposition continued to rule Congress after forming a larger alliance of seats led by the Popular Action party.
 Free Peru is a participant in the São Paulo Forum, an annual conference of leftist parties in the Americas.